RDIL/cakebot.club/README.md

 ## Get the Bot

-You can install the bot on any server that your Discord account has `Manage Server` permission on.

-Todo: install link here
+See [this page](/invite.html) for instructions on adding the bot to your server!

 -----------------------------